bluesea2DB/DB-doc/README.md

 <h2><a id="user-content--essentials-of-relational-databases" class="anchor" href="#-essentials-of-relational-databases" aria-hidden="true"><svg aria-hidden="true" class="octicon octicon-link" height="16" version="1.1" viewBox="0 0 16 16" width="16"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg></a><a name="user-content-Query-Optimization"> Query Optimization</a></h2><a name="user-content-Query-Optimization">
 </a><ul><a name="user-content-Query-Optimization">
 </a><li><a name="user-content-Query-Optimization">
-</a><p><a name="user-content-Query-Optimization"></a><a href="https://e.jd.com/30189587.html">The Art of Database Query Optimizer：Principle and SQL Performance Optimization</a>: This book talk about how to implement query optimization for a database, it analyze source codes such as PoatgreSQL，MySQL.</p>
+</a><p><a name="user-content-Query-Optimization"></a><a href="https://e.jd.com/30189587.html">The Art of Database Query Optimizer：Principle and SQL Performance Optimization</a>: This book talks about how to implement query optimization for a database, it analyze source codes such as PoatgreSQL，MySQL.</p>
 </li>
 </ul>